ddbrown30/foundry-family-feud/README.md

 ###Generate a Board

 On whatever scene you plan to use for the game, run the Generate Board macro.
-It will create and place all of the tiles and drawings required for the game to function.
-It creates it in the upper left corner of the scene, but you can adjust it by using the Relocate Board macro.
+By default, it will create and place all of the tiles and drawings required for the game to function.
+It creates it in the upper left corner of the scene, but you can adjust it by using the Reposition Board macro.
+Both the Generate and Reposition macros can be edited to change the position they use.

 ###Set Up a Question

 To actually run the game, start by running the Board Controller macro to open the Board Controller.
 While on the scene that contains the board, click the Find Board button.
 Next, select the journal and page that contains the question data you would like to use and click the Load Question button.
 Finally, click the Reset Board button to set the board to the correct state.
 As the GM, things will look a bit cluttered due to the overlapping tiles and drawings, but everything will look good on the player side.

 With everything set up, you're now able to run the game.
 Click the reveal and strike buttons as players answer questions.
 The score is automatically managed.
+If something goes wrong, you can manually set the score to whatever you want by using the Set Total Score button.

+###Destroy Board

+If you want to destroy the board for any reason, just run the Destroy Board macro from that scene.
+This will not have any effect on your saved questions but it will obviously disrupt any active game.

 ## Feedback